2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/input-types/ui-field-entity.md

+---
+uid: Specs.Data.Inputs.Entity
+---
 # UI Field Type: entity

 ## Purpose / Description
-The **entity** field is the base type for input-fields storing [entity-relationships](data-type-entity).
+The **entity** field is the base type for input-fields storing [entity-relationships](xref:Specs.Data.Type.Entity).
 It has sub-types.

 ## Features
 The basic **entity** field simply allows you to select items of a specific type, with various add/remove/create/delete features.

 ## Sub-Types of Entity Fields

-1. [entity-default](ui-field-entity-default) - standard selector with type, add/remove, one/multi, delete, etc.
+1. [entity-default](xref:Specs.Data.Inputs.Entity-Default) - standard selector with type, add/remove, one/multi, delete, etc.
-1. [entity-query](ui-field-entity-query) for picking entities which were pre-processed in a query
+1. [entity-query](xref:Specs.Data.Inputs.Entity-Query) for picking entities which were pre-processed in a query

 ## Shared Settings
 All Entity-Field Types have the following settings: